Fake Escritura in Mexico: How to Detect and Verify Title

 | Registry folio shows no inscriptions for several decades | Possible abandonment, ejido, or missing history |

-Role of the notario in preventing escritura fraud
+What should buyers verify on role of the notario in preventing escritura fraud?

 The notario público plays a central role in Mexico’s property system, distinct from a notary public in the US or Canada.
 Read Notario Público Mexico Property Role for a full explanation.